mongodb/mongo-rust-driver/src/test/spec/json/crud/README.md

 Test that `MongoClient.bulkWrite` properly handles `writeModels` inputs containing a number of writes greater than `maxWriteBatchSize`.

 This test must only be run on 8.0+ servers.
+This test must be skipped on Atlas Serverless.

 Construct a `MongoClient` (referred to as `client`) with [command monitoring](../../command-logging-and-monitoring/command-logging-and-monitoring.rst) enabled to observe